coder/docs/setup/upgrade/index.md

 ---
-title: "Updating"
+title: "Upgrade"
-description: Learn how to update your Coder deployment.
+description: Learn how to upgrade your Coder deployment.
 ---

 This guide will show you how to update your Coder deployment.